DonRichards/FECT/README.md

 *   Make the necessary modifications to best resemble the expected outcome from the provided files.
 *   All changes are expected to be pushed you your Github repo so we can review prior to the interview.
 *   Following the design instructions as close as possible
-    *    Change the list view of Figure Image + Figure Title to a grid of figures with titles hidden until a haver event on each figure.
+    *    Change the list view of Figure Image + Figure Title to a grid of figures with titles hidden until a hover event on each figure.
     *    Code the drop down menu to hide everything except the requested figure group.
 *   Follow the **WAI-ARIA 1.0** Standards as much as possible
     *   The tab index should go from left to right then down to the next row.